microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Get-PowerBIWorkspace.md

 ## DESCRIPTION
 Retrieves a list of Power BI workspaces that match the specified search criteria and scope.
+By default (without -First parameter) it shows the first 100 workspaces assigned to the user.
+Use -First and -Skip to fetch more workspaces or use -All to return all workspaces.
 Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.

 ## EXAMPLES